 Perched perfectly on the Beamsville Bench, our property is the ideal distance from Lake Ontario.
 The slope of the land enables our vineyard to have excellent air and water drainage.

-The micro climate of our Beamsville Bench vineyard is fortunate enough to benefit from the moderating effect of Lake Ontario which provides cooler nights (and subsequent acid retention) as well as increased temperatures during the winter.
+The microclimate of our Beamsville Bench vineyard is fortunate enough to benefit from the moderating effect of Lake Ontario which provides cooler nights (and subsequent acid retention) as well as increased temperatures during the winter.
 As a result of this lake effect, our season extends later into the fall.
 The longer growing season coupled with western sun exposure results in fruit bursting with flavour and character.

 In order to allow the vineyard to express itself in the wine, we are not heavy handed when it comes to oak usage in our winemaking.
 The absence of malolactic fermentation and a measured amount of lees stirring also helps to keep our wines fresh and focused.